2. PopEF file format

 TensorDataInfo

-- single data for a single tensor, usually used for model parameters (for example model weights).FeedDataInfo
+: A single data item for a single tensor, usually used for model parameters (for example model weights).FeedDataInfo

-- multiple data for a single tensor, usually used for model inputs (for example an image set).
+: Multiple data items for a single tensor, usually used for model inputs (for example an image set).

 |